-- A mark on your credit report: Any of the options for credit card debt forgiveness can stay on your credit report for an extended period of time.
+- A mark on your credit report: Any of the options for credit card debt forgiveness can stay on your credit report for an extended period.
 Debt settlement and Chapter 13 bankruptcy will remain on your credit report for seven years, while Chapter 7 bankruptcy will remain for ten years.
-However, with more time and a conscious effort to rebuild your credit, the effects will diminish.
+However, the effects will diminish with more time and a conscious effort to rebuild your credit.

-- Tax consequences: When you pay less than you owe, you may be taxed on your forgiven debt.
-The IRS considers forgiven debt taxable income and your creditor will issue a 1099-C form to include on your tax return.
+- Tax consequences: When you pay less than you owe, you may be taxed on the forgiven amount.
+The IRS considers forgiven debt taxable income, and your lender will issue a 1099-C form to include on your tax return.
 However, there are exceptions where you may not end up having to pay.
-You should check with the IRS, your tax preparer, or an accountant who is familiar with the rules surrounding forgiveness of debt.
+You should check with the IRS, your tax preparer, or an accountant who is familiar with the rules surrounding the forgiveness of debt.

 The bottom line